CristinaMarilena/ProfCoder/README.md

 So, another way to know that a function is doing more than “one thing” is if you can extract another function from it with a name that is not merely a restatement of its implementation.

+### ONE LEVEL ON ABSTRACTION PER FUNCTION

+In order to make sure our functions are doing “one thing,” we need to make sure that the statements within our function are all at the same level of abstraction.
+There are concepts in there that are at a **very high level of abstraction, such as getHtml()**; others that are at an **intermediate level of abstraction, such as: String pagePathName = PathParser.render(pagePath)**; and still others that are remarkably **low level, such as: .append("\n")**.

+!!!
+Mixing levels of abstraction within a function is always confusing.

+###